JoeTwizzle/GLGraphicsNext/README.md

         //Initialize the buffer and fill it with the data of our indices IndexBuffer = new GLBuffer<uint>(indices);

-        //Define how many bytes we need to advance, in order to find the next vertex
+        //Define how many bytes we need to advance in order to find the next vertex
         //AKA how many bytes does one vertex take up const int stride = 3 * sizeof(float);